 Friday Harbor home prices are not only among the most expensive in Washington, but Friday Harbor real estate also consistently ranks among the most expensive in America.

-Friday Harbor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Friday Harbor is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Friday Harbor is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Friday Harbor who work in food service (12.48%), teaching (10.18%), and maintenance occupations (9.45%).
+There are especially a lot of people living in Friday Harbor who work in office and administrative support (11.83%), sales jobs (10.62%), and food service (9.57%).

 Friday Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Friday Harbor is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and Polish.